Quantum information and quantum computing

 Quantum reservoir computing

 We are exploring the use of two-level atomic systems coupled to Lorentzian photonic cavities as a quantum computing reservoir system and are deploying its study both to standard machine-learning image-recognition problems and to the dynamics of open quantum systems.
-Our preliminary results suggest that the quantum physical reservoir computer is equally effective in generating valuable representations for quantum problems, even when faced with limited training data.
+Our results suggest that the quantum physical reservoir computer is equally effective in generating valuable representations for quantum problems, even when faced with limited training data.
+We also apply QRC to real world problems and collaborate with industry on implementing the method on solid-state devices.

 Scalability of optimal control in quantum computing